8 minute read.

-Here are ten of the most important steps I recommend (in order of priority).
+Here are eleven of the most important steps I recommend

 1. Is your website mobile friendly and fast?

-- To test your website speed click Pingdom
+- To test your website speed, try Pingdom.

 2. Meta Data

-- This helps describe your page to search engines and without adding it, you are going to struggle to compete.
+This helps describe your page to search engines and without it you will struggle to compete.

-- It needs to be unique for every page and make the searcher want to click.
+It should be unique to every page and encourage searchers to click.

-- An HTML page title is the line of text which should summarise your page but also grab attention.
+An HTML page title is the line of text which should summarise your page but also grab attention (see above).

-- Meta description is the text you see under a listing visible in the search engines and this is effectively your advert for your page.
+Meta description is the text you see under a listing on the search engine results pages (SERPs).

 3. Content and keywords

 Include attractive images, use headings to split the text and bullet points to make it easier to read.

 It is better to use your own photos (if you feel they are good enough).